spdx/spdx-spec/docs/serializations.md

 JSON-LD contexts allow JSON documents to use simple, human-readable, locally defined terms while ensuring data interoperability across different systems.

-The SPDX organization provides a global JSON-LD context file that MUST be used universally for all SPDX JSON-LD files of a given SPDX version.
+The SPDX global JSON-LD context file MUST be used universally for all SPDX documents in JSON-LD format that adhere to a specific SPDX version.

-The context is available under [https://spdx.org/rdf/3.0.1/spdx-context.jsonld](https://spdx.org/rdf/3.0.1/spdx-context.jsonld) and should be included in serialized files on top-level via
+SPDX global JSON-LD context file is available at:
+[https://spdx.org/rdf/3.0.1/spdx-context.jsonld](https://spdx.org/rdf/3.0.1/spdx-context.jsonld)

+All SPDX documents in JSON-LD format MUST include a reference to the SPDX global context file at the top level.
+This reference is achieved using the following JSON construct:

 ```json
 "@context": "https://spdx.org/rdf/3.0.1/spdx-context.jsonld"
 ```

-Take special note that this context defines aliases for better compatibility with the SPDX model.
+The SPDX context file defines aliases for specific JSON-LD properties to improve compatibility with the SPDX model.
+These aliases are:

-In particular, these are "spdxId" for "@id" and "type" for "@type".
+- `spdxId`: An alias for the `@id` property.
+- `type`: An alias for the `@type` property.

 ### JSON-LD validation